ismail-yilmaz/Bobcat/README.md

 - **Annotations:** Supports **plain** and **rich text annotations**, which can be added programmatically or via user input, enhancing workflow documentation.

+- **Shell Integration:** Bobcat supports shell integration and can track the working directory if the appropriate shell script is set up.
+This enables opening a new terminal in the current working directory and, additionally, opening the working directory in the default file manager via a menu item or user-defined keyboard shortcut.

 - **Versatile Copy/Paste:** Facilitates **copy, paste, and drag-and-drop** operations for text, links, and even inline images, making interaction seamless and intuitive.

 - **Multiple Profiles:** Allows users to create and manage **multiple terminal and color profiles**, adapting to varied tasks and environments effortlessly.